Selective Myectomies

 Case: 1 of 8

 Smile and lower lip restoration in a patient with synkinesis with a combination of selective neurectomies and myectomy of the lower lip, performed by Dr. Shai Rozen in Dallas, Texas.
-Patient presented 3 years after an event of facial paralysis which was diagnosed as Bell's Palsy and evolved from flaccid facial paralysis to synkinesis.
-He had...
+Patient presented 6 months after an event of facial paralysis which was diagnosed as Ramsay Hunt Syndrome.
+She had difficulty with speech, eating, drooling, smil...
 Read More

 Before and after lower lip myectomy combined later with selective neurectomies.